 Cyber Threat Prevention

-Furthermore, professional hackers frequently breach defences while remaining under the radar.
+Furthermore, professional hackers frequently breach defenses while remaining under the radar.
 The intruder can then manipulate IT systems, and steal business-critical information.
-This shows how important Cyber Security Solutions & Prevention of Cyber Security Threats really are.
-According to a study by Trend Micro, it takes on average nearly 230 days for an organization to discover this kind of intrusion, and to begin mustering a counter offence.
+This shows how important Cybersecurity Solutions & Prevention of Cybersecurity Threats really are.
+According to a study by Trend Micro, it takes on average nearly 230 days for an organization to discover this kind of intrusion, and to begin mustering a counter offense.
 With this in mind, enterprises need to invest more in early detection and prevention.
-In the future, defence methods and mechanisms will increasingly shift to backbone networks.
+In the future, defense methods and mechanisms will increasingly shift to backbone networks.

 We help companies to assess their current IT-environment, creating an IT-Security-Plan according to individual needs.

 Cyber Attacks may result in substantial financial losses but will definitively lead to scratched reputation and lower clients acceptance.
 Hence, Prevention of Cyber Security Threats through enhanced Risk Practices is key focus for each Business Management.

 Correlation between Intrusion, Troubleshooting & related Costs

 It is recommendable to transform existing IT-Systems into sophisticated solutions, preventing Cyber Threats and Protecting Company Assets.

 IT planning & strategy